MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

     });
     ```

     Note that we are, again, creating a parent `TransformNode` named `piano` to group the keyboard and the frame together as a whole.
+This will make moving or scaling the entire piano a lot easier if we ever need to do so.

 1. Once the frame is imported, notice that the keyboard is lying at the bottom of the frame (since the y-coordinates of the keys are at 0 by default).
 Let's lift the keyboard so that it fits into the standup piano frame: